RREE/Pico-Setup-Ada/README.md

 ```

 ## Install the Debugger OpenOCD
 The standard way to install your binaries on the Pico board is to copy an uf2 file to it.
 I highly recommend, however, to use a debugger via the Serial Wire Debug (SWD) interface.
-You need the software [OpenOCD](https://openocd.org/) and a second Pico.
+You need the software [OpenOCD](https://openocd.org/) and a second Pico that works as a debug probe.
+The standard package managers for Windows and Linux provide at least version 0.12 that works with the rp2040 chips.

 ### Install Software on Windows